MinecraftForge/Documentation/docs/utilities/recipes.md

 !!! note

-    While in theory it doesn't matter how the file is called Forge will ignore all recipe files which begin with an underscore or don't have the JSON file extension.
+    Recipe files cannot begin with an underscore as this is reserved for constants files.
+The JSON file extension is required.

 The Recipe file
 ---------------